Orbit spaces of equivariantly formal torus actions of complexity one: Introduction

 We will usually assume that $j\leqslant k$ where $k$ is the dimension of the acting torus, since otherwise the condition is empty.
 An action of $T=T^k$ is called \emph{an action in general position}, if it is in $k$-general position.

 For an action of $T^k$ on $X$ consider the equivariant filtration:

 where $X_i$ consists of torus orbits of dimension at most $i$.
 There is an orbit type filtration on the orbit space $Q=X/T$:

+In the following it is assumed that filtrations start with $X_{-1}=Q_{-1}=\varnothing$.
 Using the filtration of $Q$, one can define an $i$-dimensional face $F$ of $Q$ as a closure of any connected component of $Q_i\setminus Q_{i-1}$.
 If $p\colon X\to Q$ denotes the natural projection to the orbit space, then the full preimage $X_F=p^{-1}(F)$ of a face $F$ is a smooth submanifold of $X$, preserved by the $T$-action.
 We call $X_F$ a face submanifold of $X$.
 Let $T_F\subset T^k$ denote the noneffective kernel of the $T^k$-action on $X_F$.
 Therefore there is an effective torus action of $T/T_F$ on a face submanifold $X_F$.

 We now briefly recall the notion of an equivariantly formal action.
-For an action of the torus $T$ on a space $X$ consider the fibration $X\times_TET\stackrel{X}{\to}BT$ and the corresponding Serre spectral sequence
+For a smooth action of the torus $T$ on an orientable smooth manifold $X$ consider the fibration $X\hookrightarrow X\times_TET\to BT$ and the corresponding Serre spectral sequence

-where $ET\stackrel{T}{\to} BT$ is the universal $T$-bundle, $X\times_TET$ is the Borel construction of $X$, and $H^*_T(X)$ is the equivariant cohomology algebra.
+where $T\hookrightarrow ET\to BT$ is the universal principal $T$-bundle, $X\times_TET$ is the Borel construction of $X$, and $H^*_T(X)$ is the equivariant cohomology algebra.
 The coefficients of cohomology modules are taken in the ring $R$, which is either $\Zo$ or $\Qo$.
 It will be assumed throughout the paper that either $R=\Zo$ and all stabilizers of the action are connected, or, otherwise, $R=\Qo$.
-The space $X$ with a torus action is called \emph{(cohomologically) equivariantly formal} in the sense of Goresky--Kottwitz--Macpherson \cite{GKM} if its Serre spectral sequence \eqref{eqSerreSeq} degenerates at $E_2$.
+The space $X$ with a torus action is called \emph{(cohomologically) equivariantly formal} in the sense of Goresky--Kottwitz--MacPherson \cite{GKM} if its Serre spectral sequence \eqref{eqSerreSeq} degenerates at $E_2$.
 In particular, the spaces with vanishing odd degree cohomology are all equivariantly formal.
-In \cite[Lm.2.1]{MasPan} it was proved that the converse holds true: if the action with isolated fixed points is equivariantly formal, then its odd-degree cohomology vanish.
-According to \cite[Lem.2.2]{MasPan}, the following condition holds for equivariantly formal spaces
+In \cite[Lm.2.1]{MasPan} it was proved that under the assumption that fixed points are isolated, the condition $H^{\odd}(X)=0$ is equivalent to $H^*_T(X)$ being a free module over $H^*(BT)$.
+For orientable manifolds, the latter condition is equivalent to equivariant formality according to~\cite[Thm.1.1]{FP} and~\cite[Cor.1.4]{Franz}.